AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 | ------------------------------------- | ------------------------------------- | ------------------------------------- |
 | **(a)**                               | **(b)**                               | **(c)**                               |

-***Figure 3*** - Configuration of the ANTARES study for an investment in **(a)** transmission capacity (new line or grid reinforcement), **(b)** generation units and **(c)** storage.
+***Figure 3*** - Configuration of the Antares study for an investment in **(a)** transmission capacity (new line or grid reinforcement), **(b)** generation units and **(c)** storage.

 ### Investment in transmission capacity between two areas
-The ANTARES link candidate for investment, shown in red in **Figure 3 (a)**, is directly the interconnection for which the interest in increasing capacity is being studied.
+The Antares link candidate for investment, shown in red in **Figure 3 (a)**, is directly the interconnection for which the interest in increasing capacity is being studied.

-- In the case of the construction of a new line, a link must be added in the ANTARES study between the two areas concerned.
+- In the case of the construction of a new line, a link must be added in the Antares study between the two areas concerned.

-- In the case of a grid reinforcement between two already interconnected areas, the link between these two areas already existed in the ANTARES study.
+- In the case of a grid reinforcement between two already interconnected areas, the link between these two areas already existed in the Antares study.
 The parameter `already-installed-capacity` is then used in the definition of the investment candidate to specify the capacity value of the grid structures already present between the two zones.
-In this way, **Antares-Xpansion** will assess the economic interest of increasing this capacity beyond what is already installed.
+In this way, Antares-Xpansion will assess the economic interest of increasing this capacity beyond what is already installed.

 ### Investment in thermal generation capacity
 The generation capacity subject to expansion, physically located for the example in **Figure 3 (b)** in *area1*, must be moved to a virtual node (here `invest_semibase`) connected to the physical node *area1*.
-The ANTARES link of the investment candidate is the link between these two nodes.
+The Antares link of the investment candidate is the link between these two nodes.

 The generation unit of the investment candidate must be defined, with